-Plant leaves are essential for the production of nutrients, and the bunding needs to maintain an adequate number of leaves on the tree.
-The leaves are called lungs of trees.
+Plant leaves are essential for producing nutrients, and bunding needs to maintain an adequate number of leaves on the tree.
+The leaves are called the lungs of trees.

 Weak & blind shoots are select for bending & It is a continuous process and hence carried out throughout the plant life cycle

 Remove bud from the branches before bending.
 It is essential because bud provides shelter for thrips & botrytis